 I am pro-labor and proud of my votes to support the rights of working people in Maine.
 Whether organized as a union or working in solidarity, our health care workers, wood workers, mill workers, store workers, and office workers need to be free of discrimination and paid a livable wage.

 There is often the misconception that being pro-worker means that one is anti-business.
 That couldn’t be further from the truth.
 Small business is the lifeblood of Maine and small business ownership is what feeds my family.
-I supported programs to help small businesses recover from the pandemic, supported grant programs to help new Maine businesses grow, voted to provide tax incentives to help Maine businesses and I will always strike a balance between what is fair for the business and what is fair for the worker, as one does not have to choose between supporting business and supporting workers.
+I supported programs to help small businesses recover from the pandemic and flooding, supported grant programs to help new Maine businesses grow, voted to provide tax incentives to help Maine businesses and I will always strike a balance between what is fair for the business and what is fair for the worker, as one does not have to choose between supporting business and supporting workers.

 Being from a family of educators and the product of our local education system, I know firsthand the importance of providing quality and affordable education to our children and young adults.
 No two children are alike and their education shouldn’t force them into a “one size fits all” mold.
 Local schools should have enough funding to assure that each student has the opportunity for an educational program that fits that student’s needs, without requiring towns to increase property taxes.